brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-15.md

 to die, and you're letting your own weakness get in the way of that.*"

 "*He nearly died because of what you did.
 He wasn't thinking clearly.
-It's not like the situation will ever repeat itself."*
+It's not like the situation will ever repeat itself.*"

 "I'm not pandering to your asinine notions of right and wrong," Voldemort continued in English.
 "You have to till the count of three or